jt-moriarty/tech-ex-cloud-engineering-project/README.md

 TODO:

-2. Find a sufficiently complex (yet not too complex) CloudFormation template to use for the in-class / recorded demo.
-3. Cut out or modify aws-code-extras script that pulls environment variables that are no longer fully working in AWS CodeBuild.
 4. Add build parameters for skipping specific BridgeCrew checks or soft-failing those checks.
 5. Adjust buildspec.yaml to configure bridgecrew in a way that produces less complaints from Python.
-6. Adjust buildspec.yaml to work with branches that are not named "master".
 7. Have the AWS CodePipeline automatically update the buildspec for the AWS CodeBuild Build Project when a change in buildspec.yaml occurs.
-8. Once non-test version of pipeline is created and confirmed working, disable old pipeline and destory related resources.
+8. Once non-test version of pipeline is created and confirmed working, disable old pipeline and destroy related resources.
 9. Better security for AWS IAM roles for group members.
 10. Add automatic remediation through Bridgecrew console to demo.
-11. Pull pipeline from AWS into repo in some format.
-12. Check that stack update can work with this pipeline.